-India's political environment continues to hinder the development of agricultural biotechnology regulatory system: the Government of India (GOI) remains undecided on the approval of genetically engineered (GE) crop events (namely mustard and eggplant), which have already been cleared by the regulatory authorities.
-Bt cotton remains the only biotech crop approved for commercial cultivation.
+Over the last decade, India's political environment continues to thwart the development of agricultural biotechnology.
+The Government of India (GOI) remains undecided on the approval of genetically engineered (GE) crop (eggplant and mustard) events, which have been cleared by the regulatory authorities for environmental release a few years back.
+Bt cotton remains the only biotech crop (five events) approved for commercial cultivation.
 Soy and canola oils derived from select GE soy and canola events are the only products derived from GE crops, animals or their by-products approved for import.
-Other than limited success in research on the cloning of buffaloes, Indian animal biotech research and development is at a nascent stage.
+Indian animal biotech research and development is at a nascent stage, except for some success in research on cloning of buffaloes.